Paramjit is a committed criminal defence advocate:

 R v LB-C, Blackfriars Crown Court (2009) Representation of young black male charged with obstructing police in search – involved strip searching contrary to PACE codes.
 This case was reported in The Guardian.

 R v SC (2009) EWCA Crim 370 Court of Appeal reduced sentence tariff in case of GBH and arson for youth with learning difficulties.

-Paramjit is a committee member of the Criminal Bar Association and regularly supports organisations committed to attracting and retaining individuals from diverse backgrounds to the Bar.
+Paramjit is a committee member of the Criminal Bar Association.
+Before practising in criminal law, Paramjit had been a tribunal counsellor in an Immigration charity and an intern with Texas Defender Service in Houston in Summer 2001.
+She regularly supports organisations committed to attracting and retaining individuals from diverse backgrounds to the Bar.

 • Speaker at Reb Law UK – November 2017- panel speaker on ‘Communicating with vulnerable clients.’